Steven A. Abrams, M.D.

 He has also authored dozens of methodological papers and a textbook relating disease processes to nutrient metabolism.
 He continues to consult frequently with companies related to product design to incorporate key nutrients, especially calcium and iron, in their products.
 In 2016, he received the highest award in the pediatric nutritional research community, the Samuel J. Fomon Nutrition Award, for his contributions to helping improve the health of children through application of mineral stable isotope research.

 Abrams has served as a member of the Committee on Nutrition of the American Academy of Pediatrics and is now chair of that committee.
 He has published numerous editorials advocating for healthy nutrition and other health care needs of children.
 From 2012-15, he was a member of the Dietary Advisory Committee of the U.S. Department of Agriculture, being the first pediatrician member of that committee in 25 years.
 That committee advises the U.S. government for all of its nutrition programs.
 He has served as an adviser to international governments on nutrition policy, especially in Peru and Panama, where he has met with government leaders to help develop strategies to fight malnutrition.
-Abrams routinely interacts with underrepresented minority students in advocating for their role in scientific discovery and has been a mentor to many such students advancing in their scientific careers.
+Abrams routinely interacts with students in advocating for their role in scientific discovery and has been a mentor to many such students advancing in their scientific careers.